OMGF Tutorial How To Host Fonts Locally

 The free version only has ‘Force’ optimization mode only which creates only one stylesheet which applies on all the pages of the website.
 This means that it scans only one page and stores the fonts of that page only.
 If you are using a different font or a page builder on other pages, they will not be stored and added to the stylesheet.

-Moreover, even if a page doesn’t use that font available in the stylesheet, it will still be loaded.
+Moreover, even if a page doesn’t use the font available in the stylesheet, it will still be loaded.
 As a result, you might see a warning in Chrome Dev Tools for the fonts:

 "The resource was preloaded using link preload but not used within a few seconds from the window's load event.
 Please make sure it has an appropriate as value and it is preloaded intentionally."